Table of Contents

 Qualifying for a merchant cash advance typically relies more on your company’s financial transactions than credit history, which is why businesses with bad credit may opt for this type of financing.
 Merchant cash advance companies may also have a minimum threshold for monthly credit card sales.

-While the application process may not be as extensive as a traditional small business loan application, still expect to pull some of your company’s financials together.
+Although the application process may not be as extensive as a traditional small business loan application, you can still expect the need to collect some of your company’s financials.
 Here are some common documents that may be requested:

 • Several months of bank statements